 Jones holds key service roles at the University of Arizona, including Chair of the Dean’s + Development Committee and memberships on the UA/UA Foundation Relations Committee, the Strategic Planning and Budget Advisory Committee, and University Development Council.
 He was Chair of the Provost Search Advisory Committee and served on the UA Presidential Search Committee.
 Locally, Jones has served as a Board member on the Tucson Hispanic Chamber of Commerce and its Business Advocacy Committee.

-Before being named Dean of SBS in 2010, Jones was Director of the College’s School of Geography and Development.
+Before being named Dean of SBS in 2010, Jones was Director of the College’s then School of Geography and Development.
 His research centers on geographic methodology and the integration of spatial theory and social theory.
 Recently, he has studied the globalization of the civil society sector in Oaxaca, Mexico; the socio-political foundations of mosquito management in southern Arizona; and the co-productions of scientists and artists in the areas of climate change, geovisualization, and bioart.
+Learn more.

 Before coming to the UA in 2003, Jones taught at the University of Kentucky and San Diego State University.
 He has held visiting appointments at University College Dublin, the University of Nimegen in the Netherlands, the Universitat de Girona in Spain, and the London School of Economics.